codigoecuador/codigo-ecuador-web/README.md

 Welcome to the ReadMe for the new website for Codigo Ecuador, which is under construction.

+# collaborators

+Here is a list of tickets with priorities and estimated hours.
+If you'd like to help please contact <a href="mailto: joanrigdon@gmail.com">Joan Indiana Lyness</a>

 ## Prerequisites

 You will need npm installed.
 To install, go [here](https://www.npmjs.com/get-npm)